JoelGMSec/Invoke-Stealth/README.md

          - You can use as single or separated by commas -

 Techniques:
-       · Chimera: Substitute strings and concatenate variables · BetterXencrypt: Compresses and encrypts with random iterations · PyFuscation: Obfuscate functions, variables and parameters · PSObfuscation: Convert content to bytes and encode with Gzip · ReverseB64: Encode with base64 and reverse it to avoid detections · All: Sequentially executes all techniques described above
+       · Chameleon: Substitute strings and concatenate variables · BetterXencrypt: Compresses and encrypts with random iterations · PyFuscation: Obfuscate functions, variables and parameters · ReverseB64: Encode with base64 and reverse it to avoid detections · PSObfuscation: Convert content to bytes and encode with Gzip · All: Sequentially executes all techniques described above

 Warning: The output script will exponentially multiply the original size
-         Chimera & PyFuscation need dependencies to work properly in Windows
+         Chameleon & PyFuscation need Python3 to work properly
 ```

 ### The detailed guide of use can be found at the following link: